Canon 1000D vs Fujifilm X-T1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1000D and Fujifilm X-T1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X-T1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1000D does not offer wifi capability.
+In contrast, the 1000D does not provide wifi capability.

 Studio photographers will appreciate that the Fujifilm X-T1 (unlike the 1000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1000D and the X-T1 have been discontinued, but can regularly be found used on eBay.
 The 1000D was replaced by the Canon 1100D, while the X-T1 was followed by the Fujifilm X-T2.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Which of the two cameras – the Canon 1000D or the Fujifilm X-T1 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 1000D: